by Jack Newman, MD, FRCPC

 Most other maternal illnesses raise questions because of the drugs the mother might have to take.
 These should rarely be a problem (see above).

 X-rays and scans: Ordinary X-rays do not require a mother to stop breastfeeding even when used with contrast (e.g. IVP).
-A CT scan, MRI scan, even when used with contrast do not require a mother to stop.
+A CT scan or MRI scan, even when used with contrast, do not require a mother to stop.
 A radioactive scan (e.g. lung scan, bone scan) does not require a mother to stop.
 The only exception is a thyroid scan.
 However, most of the time the scan does not have to be done.
 See below.

 A not uncommon problem in the early months after delivery is a condition called postpartum thyroiditis, a temporary derangement in the thyroid gland's function.
 A useful test to help understand the condition is a thyroid scan.
 However, the test requires that radioactive iodine be given to the mother and this material must not be given to nursing mothers.
 The radioactive iodine will be found in the milk for weeks, and concentrated in the baby's thyroid.
 There are ways of dealing with postpartum thyroiditis without doing this test.
 The drugs a mother might have to take to treat postpartum thyroiditis are compatible with continued breastfeeding (e.g. propranolol, propylthiouracil)